AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add domain names.md

         ![Select Existing Certificate](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/3145248951/p31795.png)

         The **Certificate** drop-down list is a collection of certificates that are issued in the SSL Certificates Service console.
-You can select the certificate associated with the target domain name in this list.
+You can select the certificate associated with the domain name in this list.
 You can click **Cloud Security - Certificates Service** to go to the SSL Certificates Service console to manage certificates.

-    -   **Purchase Certificate**: Click **Buy Now** to go to the configuration page of SSL Certificates Service to purchase a certificate for the target domain name.
+    -   **Purchase Certificate**: Click **Buy Now** to go to the configuration page of SSL Certificates Service to purchase a certificate for the domain name.

         ![Select Purchase Certificate](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/3145248951/p99119.png)